CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * [Sentinel-1](https://collections.sentinel-hub.com/sentinel-1-grd/)
 * Requires [subscription](https://www.sentinel-hub.com/pricing/)

+!!! default "STAC"

-> Many data providers and companies also provide a Spatio Temporal Asset Catalog (STAC) of their and other datasets.
+    Many data providers and companies also provide a Spatio Temporal Asset Catalog (STAC) of their and other datasets.
 These catalogues help in finding available data based on time and location with the possibility for multiple additional filters, such as cloud cover and resolution.
 The [STAC Index](https://www.stacindex.org/) provides a nice overview of available catalogues from all over the world.
 The STAC Index page also includes many resources for learning and utilizing STAC.
+Check out also CSC's [examples for utilizing STAC from Python](https://github.com/csc-training/geocomputing/blob/master/python/STAC).

 ## Where can I store the data?